Sci-K 2026

 Assessment

-Due to the continuous growth in the volume of research output, rigorous approaches for the evaluation and assessment of research impact are now more relevant than ever.
-There is a need for reliable, comprehensive, and equitable metrics and indicators of the scientific impact and merit of publications ... , datasets, research institutions, individual researchers, and other relevant entities.
+Due to the continuous growth in the volume and diversity of research products, and the global movement around Responsible Research Assessment reforms (e.g., DORA, CoARA), inclusive approaches to research evaluation are more relevant than ever.
+There is a need for reliable..., comprehensive, inclusive and equitable metrics and indicators of the scientific impact and merit of publications, datasets, research institutions, individual researchers, and other relevant entities.
+In addition, there is a growing need for methods to assess the quality, reliability, and usefulness of the underlying representations and discovery systems themselves, including scientific knowledge graphs, ontologies, and AI-driven discovery tools, in terms of their coverage, accuracy, interpretability, and support for research tasks.

 Read more